In this article

 Your total available credit limit is the amount you’re able to borrow across your credit accounts.
 (This normally just means credit cards, since loans and mortgages don’t have a flexible credit limit).

 With your credit limit, it’s all about balance.
-Using too little (or no) credit could harm your score, as you’re not able to prove to lenders how you manage credit.
+Usingcould harm your score, as you’re not able to prove to lenders how you manage credit.
 However, using too much of your credit limit could suggest to lenders that you'd struggle to repay any new debt.
 This can cause your credit score to drop.

 It’s recommended that you try to keep your credit usage below 30% of your total credit limit.

-If you’ve welcomed a new line of credit to your collection, you might be surprised to see your credit score has dropped.
+If you’ve taken out new credit, you might be surprised to see your credit score has dropped.
 There are two reasons why this can happen:

 When you take out a new line of credit the average age of your credit accounts will decrease.
 This may cause your score to go down as lenders tend to prefer seeing older credit accounts.
 This is because this behaviour suggests stability, which helps prove to lenders that you're a reliable borrower, and a lower credit risk.
 Once your account gets older and the average credit age on your report goes back up, your credit score should build back up again.
 So, applying for credit can cause your score to drop slightly at first.
 However, if you pay back your bills on time and in full, and keep your credit usage in check, the chances are your credit score will recover.
 It can even help it to improve over time.

-If you declare yourself legally bankrupt or are issued with a County Court Judgement (CCJ) or an IVA (Individual Voluntary Arrangement) it can significantly harm your score.
+If you declare yourself legally bankrupt or are issued with ait can significantly harm your score.
 This is because it tells lenders you have failed to repay debt in the past, and you might be a risky person to lend to.

 If you’ve recently closed an account, your score might drop.
 If the account was quite old, then closing it can cause the average age of your accounts to fall.
 Sometimes your score may follow suit.
 Closing an old account can also mean you have less credit available overall.
 If, by closing the account it pushes your credit usage over the 50% level, then it could negatively impact your score.